-Wednesday was National Golf Day in Washington.
+Wednesday was National Golf Day in Washington .

 Representatives from the PGA of America, United States Golf Association, Golf Course Superintendents Association, National Golf Course Owners Association and the PGA Tour convened in our nation's capital to spread the word about golf as an industry.
+Golf has been excluded from a disaster-relief bill designed to aid businesses suffering from catastrophic damage due to hurricanes, floods, tornadoes, etc.

 If that wasn't bad enough, the recent stimulus bill limits golf courses from being able to apply for conventional Small Business Administration loans.
 In addition, while the SBA is waiving the standard 3.5 percent closing fee for traditional businesses, it is not for golf courses.